Panama Canal Cruises

 Forming the bridge between the subcontinents of North and South America, the cruising region of the Panama Canal holds some of the most spectacular travel destinations of Central America.
 Easily accessible and enticing to travellers, in few other regions can cruisers find themselves sloth-spotting in the dense rainforests of Costa Rica one day and climbing the volcanic peaks of Nicaragua the next.
 Located in close proximity to the Equator, the region’s climate is generally tropical and humid, although it varies slightly between countries.
+A cruise through the Panama Canal is a once in a lifetime experience not to be missed.

 The Canal itself is a brilliant 82-kilometre manmade waterway that links the Atlantic Ocean with the Pacific Ocean.
 It provides a handy shortcut for cruise ships that wish to make their way from Panama’s Colón province to the humming metropolis of Panama City.
 The canal is made up of three sets of locks: Miraflores and Pedro Miguel on the Pacific side and Gatún on the Atlantic.
 The great Gatún Lake, also artificial and full to the brim with freshwater, lies to the south of Colón and forms a major part of the Panama Canal.